DevExpress/devextreme-ui-template-gallery/README.md

     ```

 3. Navigate to [http://localhost:4200/](http://localhost:4200/).
-    The project in default mode includes a navigation menu at the left.
-To navigate between patterns in embedded mode, use the following links:
+    The project in default mode includes the navigation menu at the left.
+To navigate between the CRM and Planning patterns in embedded mode, use the following links:

-    /crm-contact-form - CRM.
+    `/crm-contact-form` - CRM.
 Contact Form.

-    /crm-contact-list - CRM.
+    `/crm-contact-list` - CRM.
 Contact List.

-    /planning-task-list - Planning.
+    `/planning-task-list` - Planning.
 Task list.

-    /planning-task-details - Planning.
+    `/planning-task-details` - Planning.
 Task details.